-College level math courses are designed to serve the curriculum needs of unique degrees, and MATH 0420 - Math Literacy will prepare the student for most of these options; however, many science, technology, engineering, and math (STEM) degrees will require the completion of MATH 1314 - College Algebra, and students pursuing those degrees will be advised to enroll in the corequisite MATH 1314 - College Algebra with MATH 0240 - Transition to College Algebra Lab to prepare for the level of math covered in College Algebra.
+College level math courses are designed to serve the curriculum needs of unique degrees; however, many science, technology, engineering, and math (STEM) degrees will require the completion of MATH 1314- College Algebra.
 Review the degree plan and/or speak with a Success Coach for more guidance.